-We are highly dependent on Christian S. Schade, our President and Chief Executive Officer, Lars Abrahmsen, Ph.D., our Senior Vice President and Chief Scientific Officer, Eyal C. Attar, M.D., our Senior Vice President and Chief Medical Officer, and Gregory A. Korbel, Ph.D., our Vice President of Business Development, as well as the other principal members of scientific team.
-Our agreements with Mr. Schade, Dr. Abrahmsen, Dr. Attar and Dr. Korbel do not prevent them from terminating their employment with us at any time.
+We are highly dependent on Christian S. Schade, our President and Chief Executive Officer, Scott M. Coiante, our Senior Vice President and Chief Financial Officer, Lars Abrahmsen, Ph.D., our Senior Vice President and Chief Scientific Officer, Eyal C. Attar, M.D., our Senior Vice President and Chief Medical Officer, and Gregory A. Korbel, Ph.D., our Vice President of Business Development, as well as the other principal members of scientific team.
+Our agreements with Mr. Schade, Mr. Coiante, Dr. Abrahmsen, Dr. Attar and Dr. Korbel do not prevent them from terminating their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
-The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.
+However, the loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.